gabelev/Story2Music/README.md

 1. Using direct story text:
 ```
-python generate.py --story "Your story text here" --output_name "my_song"
+python generate.py --story "Your story text here" --output_name "my_song" --model_path "path/to/your/model.pth"
 ```

 2. Using a text file containing the story:
 ```
-python generate.py --story_file "path/to/your/story.txt" --output_name "my_song"
+python generate.py --story_file "path/to/your/story.txt" --output_name "my_song" --model_path "path/to/your/model.pth"
 ```

+The `--model_path` argument is optional and defaults to "saved_models/custom_transformer.pth".
 The generated MIDI file will be saved in the `generated_midi` directory with the specified output name (defaults to "generated_song.mid" if no name is provided).

 You can then play the generated MIDI file using play_midi.py:
 ```